 (Because bloated sex is rarely the best sex.)
 Now we’re exploring foods that are beneficial for your vagina because we want you—and Lady V—happy and healthy.
 Cranberry juice.
 Loaded with acid compounds that fight off bad bacteria, cranberry juice can help you prevent and relieve urinary tract infections.
 A Guide To Talking Dirty Throughout History.
 Ever wonder what sex was called in the 1600s, how you might ask for a blowjob during the reign of Queen Elizabeth, or how your great-grandfather might have asked for anal sex?

 Visit the following sites for more information about sexual health: Ask YAWA! --Do you have a question about sexual health issues which you feel uncomfortable about asking?
+Check out YAWA-You Ask, We Answer!
 Course 1.
 Fuck yeah sex education.
 Sex, Relationships and You (Over 14s).
 "It encourages safe and pleasurable sex without bullsh*t" Sexualization.
 In a world dominated by global capitalism, even our sexualities are up for saleCorporate PaedophiliaGetting Real about SexualizationWhat’s the evidence about young people’s sexual behaviour?